-Scott’s adventures promoting his books, including a tour across the country, book signings, free giveaways and more.
+Scott’s adventures promoting his books, including a bicycling book tour across the country, book signings, free giveaways and more.

 I had another great interview on WPR's Larry Meiller program.
 We talked a little about my trip around the world on a bicycle, and a lot about working on the new school book project.